Towards Open-World Gesture Recognition

-We identify three real-world cases that fall under OWGR \changetextx{(shown in Figure~\ref{fig:teaser2})}: The first one is \emph{new context}, where the gesture recognition model adaptively learns to recognize existing gestures under new \changetext{contexts}, such as performing pinch when \textit{walking} and \textit{running}, without forgetting old \changetext{contexts} such as performing pinch when \textit{standing}.
-The second case is \emph{new gesture} when the recognition model must learn to recognize a new gesture.
-The third case is \emph{new user}, where the recognition model learns to recognize existing gestures as performed by new users, such as when a device is shared between users, or a newly-bought device calibrates to a user for the first time.
-In all cases, we wish to preserve performance on previously learned tasks (to avoid catastrophic forgetting) while also learning the new task.
-Here, a new task may refer to a new context, a new gesture, or a new user.
-In Section~\ref{sec:owgr}, we present a detailed formulation of the open-world gesture recognition problem and its associated real-world scenarios.
-This stands as the paper's primary contribution since we are the first in defining this problem and methodically pinpointing the cases.
+We identify two real-world cases that fall under OWGR, \emph{new context} and \emph{new user}, as shown in Figure~\ref{fig:teaser2}.
+In all two cases, we wish to preserve performance on previously learned tasks, to avoid catastrophic forgetting, while at the same time learning the new task.
+Here, a \emph{new task} may refer to a new context, or a new user.
+In Section~\ref{sec:owgr}, we present a key contribution in this paper---a detailed formulation of the \emph{open-world gesture recognition} problem and its associated real-world scenarios, in terms of these two cases: (1) new context; and (2) new user.

-In static machine learning, we only need to log the data from the device, optimize the recognition model on the logged data to best fit the data once, and then deploy a trained model onto the device.
-However, in an adaptive machine learning process for OWGR, we additionally must employ several other stages as illustrated in Figure~\ref{fig:process}.
-This OWGR process includes three additional critical stages, which require careful design considerations: (1) \emph{when to update the model}, and (2) \emph{how to update the model}.
-When a developer of a wrist-worn open-world gesture recognition system seeks to assess and refine their approach, particularly when delving into varied use cases like the three we previously mentioned, challenges emerge.
-These stem from the intricacies of conducting actual user studies, given the numerous parameters.
-For instance, evaluating an OWGR process under \textit{new context} via a user study could necessitate a few participants performing gestures across many distinct contexts in the real world instead of in the lab.
-To optimize a functional OWGR process, multiple such evaluations might be needed, making it extremely difficult to conduct and validate.
+In a static machine learning process, we only need to log the data from the device, optimize the recognition model on the logged data to best fit the data once, and then deploy a trained model onto the device.
+However, in an adaptive machine learning process for OWGR, we additionally introduce additional stages as illustrated in Figure~\ref{fig:process}.
+In particular, this OWGR process includes two additional stages that require careful design considerations: (1) \emph{when} to update the model; and (2) \emph{how} to update the model.
+When refining a wrist-worn \emph{open-world gesture recognition} system, developers face challenges due to the complexity of user studies and numerous parameters.
+For instance, evaluating \textit{new context} requires recruiting participants to perform gestures in various real-world contexts, not just in a lab.
+Additionally, optimizing the OWGR process often needs multiple evaluations, making it difficult to execute and validate.